paulinejdavis/CV/README.md

 Developing involves the collaboration and problem solving elements that I have always loved in my work history but adds a fulfilling creative aspect which I love.
 The control and the intrinsic need to constantly learn are a big part of that.
 I like being kept on my toes and solving problems creatively.

 In a nutshell, I’ve had a decent-sized career in account management in advertising and production.
-In parallel, for a time, I ran a beauty business based in Notting Hill which was and experience!
+In parallel, for a time, I ran a beauty business based in Notting Hill which was an experience!
 The creative environments I’ve worked in have always been professional and damanding but also fun.
 I’d want to bring that vibe to any developing task I take on.

 ## Tech Stack:octocat:
 ![My Stack](https://skills.thijs.gg/icons?i=js,react,ruby,mongodb,postgres,nodejs,html,css,git,bash,heroku,jest&perline=4&theme=dark)